awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-typeactivation.md

 # AWS::CloudFormation::TypeActivation<a name="aws-resource-cloudformation-typeactivation"></a>

 Activates a public third\-party extension, making it available for use in stack templates\.
-For more information, see [Using public extensions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry-public.html) in the *CloudFormation User Guide*\.
+For more information, see [Using public extensions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry-public.html) in the * AWS CloudFormation User Guide*\.

 Once you have activated a public third\-party extension in your account and region, use [SetTypeConfiguration](AWSCloudFormation/latest/APIReference/API_SetTypeConfiguration.html) to specify configuration properties for the extension\.
 For more information, see [Configuring extensions at the account level](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry-register.html#registry-set-configuration) in the *CloudFormation User Guide*\.